⋆⁺₊❅⋆ ⁺₊❆⋆ Place your orders until Thursday 19 December for UK holiday posting ⋆⁺₊❅⋆ ⁺₊❆⋆

 Rob Tufnell, 2021

-Softcover available in yellow or pink, 184pp
+Softcover available in yellow or pink to be shipped at random, 184pp

 270 × 210 mm